10 Fleurs Chinoises et leurs Symboliques

 Fleurs Chinoises -

-China has an ancestral culture, among the oldest and most interesting in the world.
-This culture, which radiates a large part of East Asia, is also extremely diverse, with major cultural differences between cities, villages and provinces.
-At the heart of this culture, flowers have always had a place of honor.
-They play a major role in everyday life.
-But it was in art and poetry that flowers were most present.
-Like Westerners, Chinese people like to think that flowers transmit positive messages and they are therefore recurrent in literature, food, drinks and decorations.
+China has one of the oldest and most interesting ancient cultures in the world.
+This culture, which extends across much of East Asia, is also extremely diverse, with great cultural differences between cities, villages and provinces.
+At the heart of this culture, flowers have always had a place of honour.
+They play a major role in daily life.
+But it is in art and poetry that flowers have been most present.
+Just like Westerners, the Chinese like to think that flowers convey positive messages and so they are recurrent in literature, food, drink and decorations.

 1) Chrysanthemum

 Chrysanthemums are associated with the famous Chinese poet Tao Yuanming.
-In one of his works, he refers to chrysanthemum as a symbol of humility.
-He wrote: "By picking up chrysanthemums under the eastern fence, my gaze was quietly landing on the southern mountains".
-It is one of the most famous Chinese poems, which reflects a peaceful and happy life, the dream of any ordinary man.
+In one of his works, he refers to the chrysanthemum as a symbol of humility.
+He wrote: "As I picked chrysanthemums under the eastern fence, my gaze rested quietly on the mountains to the south.".
+It is one of the most famous Chinese poems, which reflects a peaceful and happy life, the dream of every ordinary man.

 In Chinese culture, chrysanthemum also symbolizes longevity.
-According to Chinese medicine, chrysanthemum tea is an excellent remedy for treating fever or a battered stomach.
-The Chinese therefore like to drink this tea dear to their hearts after eating too spicy or cheese food, for example.
-In China, people also use dried chrysanthemian petals to pillows.
+According to Chinese medicine, chrysanthemum tea is an excellent remedy for treating fever or an upset stomach.
+The Chinese therefore like to drink this dear tea after eating spicy or cheesy foods, for example.
+In China, people also use dried chrysanthemum petals to make their pillows.

-Having a strong resemblance to other roses, but with larger petals and fewer thorns, this plant is exclusively from the subtropical and temperate Nordic latitudes of China, hence the name of "Chinese pink".
-History says that the culture of roses began in China at least 5000 years ago and then extended elsewhere in the world.
+Bearing a strong resemblance to other roses, but with larger petals and fewer thorns, this plant is native exclusively to the subtropical and temperate northern latitudes of China, hence the name "Chinese rose".
+History says that rose cultivation began in China at least 5,000 years ago and later spread elsewhere in the world.

-One of the greatest Chinese poets and essayists, Su Shi, of the Sung period (960-1279), described the flower in its poem: "The most beautiful peonies only appear at the beginning of the summer and at the end of spring, while Chinese roses flourish for four seasons in infinite beauty.
-Whether it flourishes or fades, the flower never cares about the arrival of spring.
+One of the greatest Chinese poets and essayists, Su Shi, of the Sung period (960-1279), described the flower in his poem: "The most beautiful peonies appear only in early summer and late spring, while Chinese roses bloom in infinite beauty during all four seasons.
+Whether it blooms or fades, the flower never cares about the arrival of spring.

-The buds and flowers of the China rose are infused in tea or soup, and are also used as kitchen herbs.
-People eat the fine fleshy part that surrounds the seeds in the raw state or after cooking.
-Rose seeds are also a good source of vitamin E and are ground to be used in food.
-In China, these flowers are used profusely in the perfume and cosmetics industry.
+The buds and flowers of the Chinese Rose are brewed into tea or soup, and are also used as a cooking herb.
+People eat the thin fleshy part surrounding the seeds raw or after cooking.
+Rose seeds are also a good source of vitamin E and are ground for use in foods.
+In China, these flowers are used extensively in the perfume and cosmetics industry.

 3) Peony

-The peony is characterized by bright colors, a large size and multiple petals.
-Many consider peony as the country's national flower although it is not officially declared as such.
+The peony is characterized by bright colors, large size, and multiple petals.
+Many consider the peony to be the national flower of the country although it is not officially declared as such.

 It was the great Chinese poet Li Bai who compared the beauty of his mistress Yang Yuhuan to peonies.
-He wrote: "The floating clouds remind me of his clothes, and the peonies her face".
-In most images of the New Year, fairy children always hold peonies.
-Peonlands wear people's wishes for a new rich and promising new year.
-Flowering from May to June, the bright colors of peonies and their large fluffy petals symbolize wealth, good fortune and honor in traditional Chinese culture.
+He wrote: "The floating clouds remind me of her clothes, and the peonies of her face.".
+In most New Year images, fairy children always hold peonies.
+Peonies carry people's wishes for a rich and promising new year.
+Blooming from May to June, peonies' bright colors and large, fluffy petals symbolize wealth, good fortune, and honor in traditional Chinese culture.

 4) Lotus

-Lotus is a precious flower in Buddhism, which is one of the most present religions in China.
-The lotus despite it grows in muddy waters, lets itself flourish with magnificent immaculate white petals.
-This is why it symbolizes the purity of an enlightened spirit which can arise even in the midst of the sufferings of Samsara (world).
-The Lotus flowers on April 8, lunar in Beijing, which is the anniversary of the Buddha, and on January 8 lunar, which is the day of the lotus.
+The lotus is a precious flower in Buddhism, which is one of the most present religions in China.
+The lotus, despite growing in muddy waters, blooms beautiful petals of immaculate white.
+This is why it symbolizes the purity of an enlightened mind that can arise even in the midst of the sufferings of samsara (world).
+The lotus blooms on lunar April 8 in Beijing, which is the Buddha's birthday, and on lunar January 8, which is Lotus Day.

-Plum flowers were metaphors to honor the great martyrs.
-This famous Chinese flower symbolizes purity, perseverance, promise and perpetual beauty.
-This flower is also a solid symbol of success.
-In Chinese culture, the plum flower with bamboo, chrysanthemum and orchid, are called the "four gentlemen".
-People also call it "winter friend", it represents the meaning of endurance.
+Plum blossoms were metaphors to honor the great martyrs.
+This famous Chinese flower symbolizes purity, perseverance, promise, and perpetual beauty.
+This flower is also a strong symbol of success.
+In Chinese culture, plum blossom along with bamboo, chrysanthemum, and orchid, are called the "four gentlemen".
+People also call it "the friend of winter", it represents the meaning of endurance.

 6) Camellia

-It was between 220 and 280 AD that the camellia flowers were planted in China.
-"Ode au Camélia" is an old poem written by Madame Huarui.
-And this poem describes the camellia like: "Flowering on the hills, like the glow of a burning sunset and floating pink clouds ...
-The landscape is more beautiful than hundreds of flowers flowering in the sky."
+It was between 220 and 280 AD that camellia flowers were planted in China.
+"Ode to Camellia" is an old poem written by Madame Huarui.
+And this poem describes the camellia as: "Blooming on the hills, like the glow of a burning sunset and the floating pink clouds...
+The scenery is more beautiful than hundreds of flowers blooming in the sky."

-This beautiful flower can cure burns and stomach burns.
-Do you know that camellia is considered the official flower in southern China?
+This beautiful flower can cure heartburn and heartburn.
+Did you know that camellia is considered the official flower of southern China?
 In Chinese culture, this flower symbolizes young sons and daughters.

-The main use of camellia is tea with camellia.
-Other varieties of camellias can treat heart disease, asthma and bacterial infections.
+The main use of camellia is camellia tea.
+Other varieties of camellia can treat heart disease, asthma, and bacterial infections.

 7) Azalea

-This beautiful flower flowers in the spring and its flowering period often lasts several weeks.
+This beautiful flower blooms in spring and its flowering period often lasts for several weeks.
 Azalea is the flower of the provinces of Guizhou, Jiangxi and Anhui.
 In addition to being admired by the Chinese, it was traditionally used for the treatment of health problems.
-In fact, this plant is toxic and therefore it is only used today in ornamental purposes.
+In fact, this plant is toxic and therefore it is used nowadays only for ornamental purposes.

-Azaleas symbolize happiness and can always suggest the warm passion of people for life.
-Out of 800 world varieties, the Chinese have 600 different varieties of azaleas!
-In the old China, people sent these flowers as a gift to testify to their affection.
-The Azalea flower is also a symbol of feminine beauty and moderation.
+Azaleas symbolize happiness and can always suggest people's warm passion for life.
+Out of 800 varieties worldwide, the Chinese have 600 different varieties of azaleas!
+In ancient China, people sent these flowers to each other as gifts to show their affection.
+The azalea flower is also a symbol of feminine beauty and moderation.

-Often represented in several poems and stories of ancient China, Azalea is one of the favorite Chinese flowers of the poet of the Tang Bai Ju-Yi dynasty.
-He wrote in a poem devoted to this flower that Azalea represented Shi-Xi-Xi, one of the "four legendary beauties" of Chinese history.
+Often depicted in several poems and stories of ancient China, the azalea is one of the favorite Chinese flowers of the Tang Dynasty poet Bai Ju-Yi.
+He wrote in a poem dedicated to this flower that the azalea represented Shi-xi, one of the "four legendary beauties" of Chinese history.

 8) Hibiscus

-Europeans have scored around the world to find resources and, when they stopped in China, they found hibiscus.
-It is the only ornamental plant they brought back with them.
+Europeans scouted the world for resources and when they stopped in China they found hibiscus.
+It was the only ornamental plant they brought back with them.

-Meng Chang, the last king of the Shu state (during the five dynasties), had a particular penchant for this flower.
-He ordered his people to cultivate hibiscus flowers around Chengdu, which will later be known under the nickname "City of the Hibiscus".
-Hibiscus is one of the most famous Chinese flowers, which symbolizes glory, fame and splendor.
+Meng Chang, the last king of the Shu state (during the Five Dynasties), had a special fondness for this flower.
+He ordered his people to cultivate hibiscus flowers around Chengdu, which would later be known as the "City of Hibiscus."
+Hibiscus is one of the most famous Chinese flowers, symbolizing glory, fame, and splendor.

 9) Magnolia